ppy/osu-wiki/wiki/Rules/Macro_rules/en.md

 **Key state**: A key state is the current state of a key.
 A key can be either be considered "pressed" or "released", regardless of the physical situation of the key.

-**Movement**: A movement is the continuous movement of a key in one direction (upwards or downwards).
-A direction change introduces the next movement.
-Whenever a key is moved, it refers to this definition.
+**Movement**: A movement is the continuous movement of a key in **one direction** (upwards or downwards).
+A direction change ends the movement and starts the next one.
+Whenever a key is "moved" in the rules, it refers to this definition.

 **Action**: An action is the act of the state of a key changing, regardless of what causes it.